AARs (After Action Reports)

 Dear Little Midget People:

-If you're not careful we're going to have to start calling you really
+If you're not careful we're going to have to start calling you

 bad